HelixDB/helix-py/README.md

 and write corresponding `Query` classes in your python script.

 ## Documentation
 Proper docs are coming soon.
-For now:
+See `examples/tutorial.py` for now.
 ```python
 import helix
 from helix.client import hnswload, hnswsearch